Kevin Hart hospitalized after suffering "major back injuries" in car crash

 Black and Broxterman were trapped in the car, but Hart was able to leave the scene of the crash and get medical attention at his nearby home.
 He and the driver were then transported to a nearby hospital.

-CBS LA reporter Greg Mills tweeted a video of the street where he said Hart's car was involved in the accident.
+CBS L.A. reporter Greg Mills tweeted a video of the street where he said Hart's car was involved in the accident.
 The video shows skid marks on the road.
-Mills said Broxterman was "ok" after the crash.

 Hart has not commented on the accident on social media.
 His last post on Instagram was an image of him jumping into a pool with the caption,"Being home makes me happy....enjoy your weekend people!!!! #LiveLoveLaugh"